f-pulido/CSS2A-Final-Group-Project/README.md

 Carlos's Contributions: He worked on the Black Jack and Cashier class, which allowed users to simulate a game of Black Jack and allowed them to request money, chips, etc. through the cashier.

-Running the program: Download all files in folder and run main.cpp file
+Running the program: Download all files in casino_program folder and run main.cpp file

 Link to video demo: https://youtu.be/Bd9lkwCVt8M

 Link to Github Repository: https://github.com/fernando-pulido/CSS2A-Final-Group-Project.git